 Usually, 65 to 150+ feet of slack cable will be left in all intermediate handholes & manholes, splice locations, and facility locations (e.g., points-of-presence).

 How Deep Should Fiber Optic Cable Be Buried?

 Fiber optic cable is buried in conduits, typically at a depth of 3 feet to 4 feet, which is equivalent to 36 inches to 48 inches underground.
-In many instances, fiber optic cable installation agreements will stipulate a minimum depth of 42 inches, with certain environments requiring the conduit to be placed at even greater depths.
+In many instances, cable installation agreements will stipulate a minimum depth of 42 inches, with certain environments requiring the conduit to be placed at even greater depths.

 For example, depths of 48 inches can apply for conduit placed in ditches adjacent to roads, highways, railroads, and interstates.
 While 60 inches is often the minimum requirement for conduit placed across streams, river washes, and other waterways.

 Microtrenching is a process used to bury fiber optic cable that reduces the time to build a network and bring on customers, while creating less disruption (e.g., no road closures) in the area where fiber is being placed.
 However, microtrenching does not reduce the cost to construct a fiber optic network.

 Uniquely, microtrenching buries fiber optic cable in the ground at much shallower depths of only 8 to 16 inches deep, while creating a trench that is only 1 to 2 inches wide.
 As shown in the video below, the microtrenching process can support conduit that is over 3 inches in diameter.

 How is Aerial Fiber Installed?

 Aerial fiber optic cable is installed by stringing and bolting overhead cables on top of existing utility and telephone poles.
 This aerial fiber construction can be performed though a new pole attachment or by utilizing a technique called overlashing, which involves the attachment of a new cable to an existing cable.